elozst/eestructs/README.md

 2. Start from simple structures to more complex ones

-⋅⋅* Maths, algorithms, etc.
+    * Maths, algorithms, etc.

 3. JDBC and oracle

-⋅⋅1.
-Oracle its cool
+    1. Oracle its cool

 4. JSP and web stuff, frameworks, AS.

-⋅⋅⋅start-here to ~~Everything.~~
+    start-here to ~~Everything.~~
-...start-there
+    start-there

 Some Tech:
 ------